AlexOrlek/metamorth/README.md

 As input, metamorth can be provided with one of the following:

 * A Genbank file ([full format](https://widdowquinn.github.io/2018-03-06-ibioic/01-introduction/02-annotation.html), i.e. with gene locus information) comprising nucleotide sequences of the genomes that are to be compared.
-For details, see the [Inout](#Input) section.
+For details, see the [Input](#Input) section.
 * A file containing orthologs (calculated using the user's preferred method), formatted as described in [Input](#Input).